 How To Add A Bathroom Mirror Frame

 (Affiliate links are provided below for convenience.
 For more information see my disclosure, here.)

 - Minwax Wood Stain – Early American

 - Foam paint brush

-- Miter saw (or Miter Saw Box and Hand Saw would also work)
+- Miter Saw (or to do it by hand, a Miter Saw Box and Hand Saw would also work)

 - Caulk gun

 - Liquid Nails (or any construction adhesive)

 Step 1: Measure and Cut the boards